rwieruch/blog_robinwieruch_content/firebase-deploy-react-js.md

 ?
 File public/index.html already exists.
 Overwrite?
 No
 {{< /highlight >}}

-The create-react-app application creates a *build/* folder after you perfrom the `npm run build` for the first time.
+The create-react-app application creates a *build/* folder after you perform the `npm run build` for the first time.
 There you will find all the merged content from the *public/* folder and the *src/* folder.
 Since it is a single page application, we want to redirect the user always to the *index.html* file.
 From there React Router takes over for the client-side routing.

 Now your Firebase initialization is complete.
 This step created a few configuration files for Firebase Hosting in your project's folder.
 You can read more about them in {{% a_blank "Firebase's documentation" "https://firebase.google.com/docs/hosting/full-config" %}} for configuring redirects, a 404 page, or headers.
 Finally, deploy your React application with Firebase on the command line: